kdricemt/kdricemt.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year Ph.D. student at [Stanford Aero/Astro](https://aa.stanford.edu/).
-Currently, I am conducting research on angles-only navigation at lunar orbits in the [Space Rendenzvous Lab](https://damicos.people.stanford.edu).
+I am a first-year Ph.D. student at [Stanford Aero/Astro](https://aa.stanford.edu/) pursuing a Ph.D. in Aeronautics and Astronautics under the supervision of [Professor D'Amico](https://profiles.stanford.edu/simone-damico) in the [Space Rendezvous Lab](https://damicos.people.stanford.edu).

-My research interest includes:
-- Autonomous guidance, navigation, control, and decision-making of spacecraft.
-- Spacecraft swarms and distributed space systems.
-- Positioning, navigation, and timing at the lunar surface, lunar orbits, and cis-lunar space.
-- Spacecraft mission  design and optimization.
-- Small satellite system design.
+My research interests are in navigation, control, and decision-making algorithms for distributed space systems.
+My current research is on angles-only navigation for spacecraft swarms and constellations, where each satellite in the swarm estimates the absolute and relative states of the swarm via autonomous and distributed navigation architecture.
+Our recent work (Iiyama et al., ION-ITM 2022) have looked into its application in lunar orbits.

-I received my B.E. and M.E. degree from the [Aero/Astro Department](http://www.aerospace.t.u-tokyo.ac.jp/english/) of [The University of Tokyo](https://www.u-tokyo.ac.jp/en/index.html).
-At the Intelligent Space Systems Laboratory in UTokyo, I worked on the thermal design and on-board software development for the EQUULEUS, a 6-U CubeSat targeting the EML2 Halo Orbit as one of the secondary payload of SLS1.
-Beside the development of EQUULEUS, I resarched satellite configurations and autonomous operation strategies for Lunar Navigation Satellite System (LNSS) under the supervision of Prof.Funase.
+Prior to Stanford, I received my B.E. and M.E. degree from the [Aero/Astro Department](http://www.aerospace.t.u-tokyo.ac.jp/english/) of [The University of Tokyo](https://www.u-tokyo.ac.jp/en/index.html).
+At the Intelligent Space Systems Laboratory in UTokyo, I worked on the thermal design and on-board software development for EQUULEUS, a 6-U CubeSat targeting the EML2 Halo Orbit as one of the secondary payload of SLS1.
+Besides the development of EQUULEUS, I researched satellite configurations and autonomous operation strategies for Lunar Navigation Satellite System (LNSS) under the supervision of Prof.Funase.

 I also had the honor to collaborate with [Space Systems Optimization Group](https://ssog.ae.gatech.edu/) at Georgia Tech and [ Navigation and Autonomous Vehicles (NAV) Lab](https://navlab.stanford.edu/) at Stanford University.